 How far in advance should we book you?

 Here’s the deal – like most businesses we run on a first come first served basis.
 There is no safe amount of time to wait to book any wedding professional.
-We sometimes book out as far as 18 months or more in advance.
+We accept bookings as far out as 18 months in advance.
 Because we only photograph one wedding a day… once the day is booked you are out of luck.
 So if you love any wedding vendor – book them.
 We don’t advocate hasty decisions, but when it’s right it’s right!